 United Nations’ Early Opinion on Cannabis

 During the 1950s, the United Nations Commission on Narcotic Drugs researched and monitored the medical use of cannabis.
-In 1961, the Single Convention on Narcotic Drugs,
+In 1961, the Single Convention on Narcotic Drugs, “obliged Parties to place cannabis under strict controls to prevent its abuse.”

-“the traffic in and abuse of cannabis remains serious in many areas where it has long been encountered, and…appears to be spreading to areas where it has not heretofore been encountered…”
+In 1968, the United Nations Economic and Social Council came to an agreement that, “the traffic in and abuse of cannabis remains serious in many areas where it has long been encountered, and…appears to be spreading to areas where it has not heretofore been encountered…”

-“all countries concerned increase their efforts to eradicate the abuse of and illicit traffic in cannabis and further recommends that Governments should promote research and advance additional medical and sociological information regarding cannabis…”
+The Commission on Narcotic Drugs recommended that, “all countries concerned increase their efforts to eradicate the abuse of and illicit traffic in cannabis and further recommends that Governments should promote research and advance additional medical and sociological information regarding cannabis…”

 All of these regulations against Cannabis sativa included the use of viable industrial hemp seed and industrial hemp extract, of which had been used to produce fiber, industrial oils and non-addictive medicine prior to 1937.
 In addition, the recommendation of Governments to promote research was not truly adopted by the U.S..